kitten-science/kitten-scientists/packages/documentation/docs/sections/time-control.md

 You can ignore this, when moving forward through time is more important than saving the time crystals.

+### Active Heat Transfer

+Allows you to configure KS to Heat Transfer at specified Cycle.

+For **Active Heat Transfer** to be triggered, all of these have to be true:

+1. The [**Ignore overheat**](#ignore-overheat) option is not enabled.
+1. The **Heat Max** has been exceeded.
+1. We are within an enabled **Cycle**.

+KS will maintain the Heat Transfer state until the Heat drops below the trigger threshold.

+### Get Temporal Flux

+For **Get Temporal Flux** to be triggered, all of these have to be true:

+1. The [**Tempus Fugit**](#tempus-fugit) option is enabled.
+1. The Temporal Flux acquired from the combust TCs can accelerate the required Heat Transfer time for generating Temporal Heat.
+1. The **total** amount of Temporal Flux can accelerate a year's time.
+1. The amount of Temporal Flux is insufficient to accelerate the next year.

+KS will prepare to accelerate the Temporal Flux for the next year in the first 10 days of each year.

 ## Reset Timeline

 This automation allows you to reset your entire game, when all your configured conditions are met.